 United States Boxed Warning

-It is vital that clinicians who prescribe acitretin to women of childbearing age ensure that the female does not get pregnant for at least 3 years after discontinuing the medication.
+It is vital that clinicians who prescribe acitretin to women of childbearing age ensure that the female does not get pregnant for at least three years after discontinuing the medication.

 United States Boxed Warning

-Female patients should abstain from ethanol during therapy and for at least 2 months after discontinuing therapy.
+Female patients should abstain from ethanol during therapy and for at least two months after discontinuing treatment.

-Individuals who are prescribed acitretin are also advised against giving blood donations for at least 3 years.
-The drug is known to remain in the blood for a long time, and the risk of a birth defect is high.
+Individuals prescribed acitretin should receive counsel against giving blood donations for at least three years.
+The drug is known to remain in the blood for a long time, and the risk of genetic defect is high.